AniList/submission-manual/docs/submissions.md

 ### Chapters & Volumes

 ::: danger
 Volume and chapter counts are only added when the work is completed or confirmed complete.
-If the work is still publishing, both remain at _**zero**_.
+If the work is still publishing, both remain _**blank**_.
 :::

+To determine the chapter count of a work, one should first assess the type of work they are dealing with:
+1. If the work has been released in two different media formats \(i.e. digital and physical\) and there is new content in either of them, the chapter count should match the one with more content.
+2. If the work has been released in two different  formats \(i.e. long-strip format and traditional pagination\) and they have different chapter segmentation despite not having new content, the chapter count will match the one that was released first.
+3. If multiple editions of the work can be found, the chapter count should match the first released edition.
+4. In the case of digital-only works or works that were never compiled into volumes, the chapter count should match that of the site/magazine the work was serialized in.
+Volume count should be left blank.
+5. If a manga is simultaneously being serialized in both a magazine and on a web platform while having different release frequencies, the magazine version should be prioritized.
+6. If a manga chapter is serialized in multiple parts \(ex.
+[Ajin](https://anilist.co/manga/79865/Ajin/) Ch 75, [Konoyo Ibun]() Ch 10\), each part should be considered a full chapter.

-The total number of chapters should be the one found in the first edition of the physical volumes.
-Or, if volumes were never printed, the total number of chapters in the magazine/site the work was in.
-This does include things such as ‘side’ chapters \(Example: Chapter 5.5\), bonus chapters, and some prologues and epilogues.
+Count does include things such as ‘side’ chapters \(Example: Chapter 5.5\), bonus chapters, and some prologues and epilogues.
 Special pages for things such as advertising volume releases or author comments (e.g. afterwords) do not count as chapters.

 In the case of there being extra chapters outside of the main chapter count, a note should be created at the bottom of the description mentioning how many there are, and they should all be labeled extra chapters regardless of whether they were bonuses, side chapters, etc.

-If a manga does not have any kind of chapter numbering/division, the entry should be marked has having **_one chapter_** (Example: [Shin Taketori Monogatari: 1000-nen Joou](https://anilist.co/manga/112189/Shin-Taketori-Monogatari-1000nen-Joou/)) and a note should be added at the bottom clarifying this.

-One-Shots should have the chapter count as _**one**_ and the volume count left as _**zero**_.

 ::: tip
 Bonus chapters are often referred as 番外編 \(_Bangaihen_\) and 書き下ろし \(_Kakioroshi_\) in the table of contents.
 :::

+If a manga does not have any kind of chapter numbering/division, the entry should be marked has having **_one chapter_** (Example: [Shin Taketori Monogatari: 1000-nen Joou](https://anilist.co/manga/112189/Shin-Taketori-Monogatari-1000nen-Joou/)) and a note should be added at the bottom clarifying this.

+One-Shots should have the chapter count as _**one**_ and the volume count left _**blank**_.

 #### Volumes